advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 Seshatism credits knowledge by causality.
-Because two logically equivalent things can be different in practice, this a causal significance, for example, when we expect a computer program to terminate.
+Because two logically equivalent things can be different in practice, this is a causal significance, for example, when we expect a computer program to terminate.

 As long as we constrain our own thinking to reason about whether computer programs terminate or not, we are still operating within logical equivalence.